pharaohmak/pharaohmak/README.md

 <a href="https://www.instagram.com/alchemistmak/" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="sleeping.pharaoh" height="30" width="40" /></a>
 </p>

-I’m a results-driven technology professional with a passion for crafting custom solutions that empower small business owners.
-My expertise spans web development, mobile app development, and software design, and my mission is to help clients streamline processes, enhance user experiences, and stay competitive in the ever-evolving digital landscape.
-Let’s collaborate and build something exceptional together!
+I’m a Software Engineer passionate about building high-performance web and mobile applications.
+My expertise spans both frontend and backend development, utilizing technologies such as React, Next.js, TypeScript, and the MERN stack for web applications, and React Native for mobile development.
+I specialize in creating elegant, scalable solutions and optimizing performance with techniques like image compression, caching, and lazy loading.
+With proficiency in state management using Redux and backend development with Node.js, I focus on delivering robust applications that enhance user experiences.
+Explore my projects on GitHub to see my commitment to innovation and collaboration, and let’s connect to discuss how we can bring exciting ideas to life!

 ### 🔧 Technical Skills